DHA for Kids: Benefits for Your Child’s Brain

 DHA and Intelligence

-For example, your child’s ability to pay attention, remember what he’s learned, and his language development are a result of his cognition.
+For example, your child’s ability to pay attention, remember what he’s learned, and his language development rest on cognition.

-As you can see, the development of cognition in the early years may directly impact your child’s current and future mental abilities, thinking and performance, and future success in school.
+As you can see, healthy brain development in the early years may directly impact your child’s current and future mental abilities, thinking and performance, and future success in school.

 Why Moms Should Focus on Prenatal DHA

-During the second half of pregnancy, DHA is rapidly accumulated in baby’s brain.
+During the second half of pregnancy, especially the third trimester, DHA rapidly accumulates in your baby’s brain.

 By age four, a child will have up to 4 grams of DHA stored in the brain.